-- (4) FILERS COVERED.-Individuals required under the Ethics in Government Act of 1978 or the Senate Rules to file financial disclosure reports with the Secretary of the Senate or the Clerk of the House of Representatives shall file reports electronically using the systems developed by the Secretary of the Senate, the Sergeant at Arms of the Senate, and the Clerk of the House of Representatives. - (5) EXTENSIONS.-Notices of extension for financial disclosure shall be made available electronically under this subsection along with its related disclosure. - (6) ADDITIONAL TIME.-The requirements of this subsection may be implemented after the date provided in paragraph (1) if the Secretary of the Senate or the Clerk of the House of Representatives identifies in writing to relevant congressional committees the additional time needed for such implementation. - (c) RECORDKEEPING.-Section 105(d) of the Ethics in Government Act of 1978 (5 U.S.C.
+- (2) LOGIN.-For purposes of filings under this paragraph (1)(B), section 105(b)(2) of the Ethics in Government Act of 1978 does not apply. - (3) PUBLIC AVAILABILITY.-Pursuant to section 105(b)(1) of the Ethics in Government Act of 1978, electronic availability on the official websites of the Senate and the House of Representatives under paragraph (1)(B) shall be deemed to have met the public availability requirement. - (4) FILERS COVERED.-Individuals required under the Ethics in Government Act of 1978 or the Senate Rules to file financial disclosure reports with the Secretary of the Senate or the Clerk of the House of Representatives shall be able to file reports electronically using the systems developed by the Secretary of the Senate, the Sergeant at Arms of the Senate, and the Clerk of the House of Representatives. - (5) EXTENSIONS.-Notices of extension for financial disclosure shall be made available electronically under paragraph (1)(B) along with its related disclosure. - (6) ADDITIONAL TIME.-The requirements of this subsection may be implemented after the date provided in paragraph (1) if the Secretary of the Senate or the Clerk of the House of Representatives identifies in writing to relevant

+- congressional committees the additional time needed for such implementation. - (c) RECORDKEEPING.-Section 105(d) of the Ethics in Government Act of 1978 (5 U.S.C.
 App.
-105(d)) is amended to read as follows: - "(d)(1) Any report filed with or transmitted to an agency or supervising ethics office or to the Clerk of the House of Representatives or the Secretary of the Senate pursuant to this title shall be retained by such agency or office or by the Clerk of the House of Representatives or the Secretary of the Senate, as the case may be. - "(2) Such report shall be made available to the public- - "(A) in the case of a Member of Congress until a date that is 6 years from the date the individual ceases to be a Member of Congress; and - "(B) in the case of all other reports filed pursuant to this title, for a period of 6 years after receipt of the report. - "(3) After the relevant time period identified under paragraph (2), the report shall be destroyed unless needed in an ongoing investigation, except that in the case of an individual who filed the report pursuant to section 101(b) and was not subsequently confirmed by the Senate, or who filed the report pursuant to section 101(c) and was not subsequently elected, such reports shall be destroyed 1 year after the individual either is no longer under consideration by the Senate or is no longer a candidate for nomination or election to the Office of President, Vice President, or as a Member of

-Congress, unless needed in an ongoing investigation or inquiry.".
+105(d)) is amended to read as follows: - "(d)(1) Any report filed with or transmitted to an agency or supervising ethics office or to the Clerk of the House of Representatives or the Secretary of the Senate pursuant to this title shall be retained by such agency or office or by the Clerk of the House of Representatives or the Secretary of the Senate, as the case may be. - "(2) Such report shall be made available to the public- - "(A) in the case of a Member of Congress until a date that is 6 years from the date the individual ceases to be a Member of Congress; and - "(B) in the case of all other reports filed pursuant to this title, for a period of 6 years after receipt of the report. - "(3) After the relevant time period identified under paragraph (2), the report shall be destroyed unless needed in an ongoing investigation, except that in the case of an individual who filed the report pursuant to section 101(b) and was not subsequently confirmed by the Senate, or who filed the report pursuant to section 101(c) and was not subsequently elected, such reports shall be destroyed 1 year after the individual either is no longer under consideration by the Senate or is no longer a candidate for nomination or election to the Office of President, Vice President, or as a Member of Congress, unless needed in an ongoing investigation or inquiry."